bradleyeckert/chad/README.md

 - `spif` loads RAMs from SPI flash (S25FL064L) using FMF model
 - `chad` starts running the "myapp" demo after bootup
 - The demo runs a Forth interpreter (ok> prompt) via the UART.

+It's silicon-proven on Digilent's Arty A7-35T board: 100 MHz, 10% of the chip.